stanfordnlp/pyvene/README.md

 ## Release Notes
 :white_check_mark: 05/17/2023 - Preprint with the initial version of align-transformers is released!
 :white_check_mark: 10/04/2023 - Major infrastructure change to support hook-based and customizable interventions.
 To reproduce old experiments in [our NeurIPS 2023 paper](https://arxiv.org/abs/2305.08809), please use our shelved version [here](https://github.com/frankaging/align-transformers/releases/tag/NeurIPS-2023).
+:white_check_mark: 11/29/2023 - Released 10 tutorials so far covering different usages (on interventions, alignment, and more) of this library.

-## Interventions, Alignments, and Distributed Alignments
+## Interventions v.s.
+Alignments with Model Internals
-In this section, we discuss topics from interventions to alignments, and more recent distributed alignments.
+In this section, we discuss topics from interventions to alignments with model internals.

 ### Interventions
-We've redesigned this library to be flexible and extensible for all types of interventions, causal mechanism alignments, and model varieties.
-The basic concept is to sample representations we wish to align from various training examples, perform representation interventions, and then observe changes in the model's behavior.
-These interventions can be trainable (e.g., DAS) or static (e.g., causal scrubbing).
+Intervention is the basic unit of this library.
+It means manipulating the model's activations, without any assumption of how the model behavior will change.
+We can zero-out a set of neurons, or swap activations between examples (i.e., interchange interventions).
+Here, we show how we can intervene in model internals with this library.

 #### Loading models from HuggingFace
 ```py